What Is Loan Term?

 After careful consideration, they decide that choosing a 30-year mortgage is the more prudent path, offering lower monthly payments, a boost in purchasing power, and the ability to send optional extra payments to pay down their balance at any time in the future.

-Common Questions About Loan Term
+Common Questions About Loan Terms

 How does a mortgage loan term affect its monthly payments?